Abdullahi Yusuf Airport: Non-aviation security incidents

 On 7 April 2014 a Briton and a Frenchman working for the United Nations were shot dead by a man in a police uniform while they sat in their car at Galkayo airport.
 A U.N. mission spokesman said it was not clear who was behind the attack.
 U.N.
 Secretary-General Ban Ki-moon and the U.N.
 Security Council both strongly condemned the attack and called on Somali authorities to bring the perpetrators to justice.

-Then, on 2 October 2017 the airport's chief of security, Colonel Abdisalan Sanyare Owke and his bodyguard, were shot dead by a policeman.
+On 2 October 2017 the airport's chief of security, Colonel Abdisalan Sanyare Owke, and his bodyguard, were shot dead by a policeman.
 The assailant's motive was not immediately clear.